 Must-stops and shops

-Many of Chicago’s neighborhoods have deep ethnic roots from generations of immigrants that call the area home.
+Many of Chicago’s neighborhoods have deep global roots from generations of immigrants that call the area home.
 The 19th century brought an influx of Swedish immigrant to Andersonville, a heritage that’s still honored today.

 A trip to the Swedish American Museum is a great introduction to the history of Andersonville and its residents.
 Check their calendar for a full list of cultural events throughout the year, like Swedish language classes, movie nights and their popular St. Lucia Day Celebration.